 You agree not to issue a Check or initiate or authorize an EFT for an amount in excess of the amount of funds available for withdrawal from your Folio Account.
 You understand andacknowledge that credits to and transactions requiring the withdrawal of monies from your Folio Account (including Checks, EFTs, withdrawal requests, payment for settled securities transactions and payment of fees) are posted daily in any order in which we choose.
 Items presented after an applicable deadline may not be posted until the following business day.
 The balance in your Folio Account is updated after each posting.
 Any item received on a Saturday, Sunday or any day the Bank or we are closed shall be deemed received on the next business day for purposes of the Transfer Money Terms.
-Any credit to your Folio Account is subject to change from time.
+Any credit to your Folio Account is subject to our Funds Availability Policy available to you on our website, which is subject to change from time to time.